clipssender31/Twitter-Account-Creator/README.md

 Twitter Account Creator

-Release Source: 30 stars and when I reach 60 followers
+Release Source: 30 stars + 40 followers

 # Contacts
 * **Discord - Not Sharing on github, can be found in the discord**